artrayd/dd-blog/README.md

 ## Tags and top menu
 Top menu is auto generated from post tags, default starting tag is main.
 Post can appear at several menu pages, according to its tags.

+## Design
+There is ddblog.sketch file in design folder, feel free to use that.
+To customize CSS or Bootstrap layout - read about advanced usage.

-## Advanced usage
+# Advanced usage
-With advanced usage you will be able to customize DD blog, change design or add new functionality.
+With advanced usage you will be able to customize DD Blog, change design or add new functionality.
+I used VueJS Cli and Vue-Bootstrap to build this.

+## Install all dependencies
 ```
 npm install
 ```